cloudmesh-community/fa18-523-60/paper/paper.md

 easily as well.
-The default configuration is set to local host and port 27017, for the custom port and if MongoDB is running on another server the host and port must be explicitly specified in connect strings specified within the "MONGODB_SETTINGS" dictionary with "app.config" along with database username and password in case database authentication is enabled.
-URI style connections are also supported and supply the URI as the host in the ‘MONGODB_SETTINGS’ dictionary with "app.config".
-There are various custom query sets that are available within Flask-Mongoengine that are attached to Mongoengine’s default queryset [flask-mongoengine].
+The default configuration is set to local host and port 27017, for the custom port and if MongoDB is running on another server the host and port must be explicitly specified in connect strings specified within the *MONGODB_SETTINGS* dictionary with *app.config* along with database username and password in case database authentication is enabled.
+URI style connections are also supported and supply the URI as the host in the *MONGODB_SETTINGS* dictionary with *app.config*.
+There are various custom query sets that are available within Flask-Mongoengine that are attached to Mongoengine's default queryset [flask-mongoengine].

 ## Workbreakdown